TrynkaLab/tglow-core/README.md

 - Convert large Revity/PerkinElmer exports to a much lower number of `/plate/row/col/field.ome.tiff` files
 - Index and query plate/row/col/field image layouts using an `ImageQuery` object
 - Utilities for registration, flatfield correction and numeric conversions designed to work with `tglow-pipeline`
+- Render a self-contained HTML QC report for a `tglow-pipeline` run (`tglow.qc.render.build_report`), covering general stats, registration, flatfield, deconvolution, intensity, scaling and debris tabs

+Channel numbers are 0-indexed throughout this package, including in the `ch<N>__` feature columns produced for `tglow-pipeline` and in the QC report.

 # Installation